Unidata/python-workshop/VAGRANT_README.md

 > $ vagrant destroy workshop64

 This will destroy the VM, but any changes made in the `/vagrant/` directory will remain.
+Don't forget to commit any of your changes back into the git repository!